sthbrx/sthbrx.github.io/content/blog/2016-07-05-petitboot-iso-boot.markdown

 Date: 2016-07-05 15:23
 Authors: Samuel Mendoza-Jonas
 Category: Petitboot
-Tags: petitboot, power, p8, openpower, goodposts, realcontent, netboot, pxe
+Tags: petitboot, goodposts, realcontent, netboot, pxe

 Generally when someone wants to install a Linux distro they start with an ISO file.
 Now we could burn that to a DVD, walk into the server room, and put it in